Rationale to Upgrade Software

 When updating a small application it may be tempting to upgrade to the new software version and hope for the best.
 NI recommends using these best practices regardless of the application.
 The time and effort involved with these practices will scale appropriately with the size and complexity of each application.

-For a comprehensive document on the best software upgrade practices see the LabVIEW Upgrade Notes.
-This document installs with each version of LabVIEW and is available online at ni.com/labview/upgrade.
+For a comprehensive document on the best software upgrade practices, refer to Upgrading Your Version of LabVIEW.
 A general overview to software upgrade best practices is found below.
 The practices outline upgrading software from the current version to the upgrade version.

 NI completes thorough testing on software before release to resolve any bugs that may be present; however, it is not possible to test every use case.
 Unknown bugs may present themselves during the upgrade process.
 Document any unknown bugs that arise.
 Isolate the behavior to a small code snippet and escalate the bug to NI.
 NI will create a Corrective Action Request (CAR) and release a patch or work around.